25-Year-Old Defenseman – Montreal Canadiens

 Signed an eight-year, $72 million contract with the Canadiens in August of 2014.

-Subban scored his eighth goal of the season and added two assists in Friday's win over the Kings.
+Subban scored his 12th goal of the year, added two assists, and went a whopping plus-5 in Thursday's 5-2 win over Columbus.

 To instantly reveal our fantasy analysis of every player – including P.K.
 Subban – simply subscribe now.